scholarslab/GenericXmlImporter/README.md

 import multiple types of documents (text, image, video...) and their metadata in one time.

-Import of files metadata is possible only with the [Csv Import Full] fork.
+Import of files metadata and update of records are possible only with the [Csv Import Full] fork.

 These xsl sheets can be chained or adapted to any needs and xml formats.

+Note about delimiters:
+As Xml Import uses Csv Import, delimiters are used.
+Recommended delimiters are special characters allowed in xml 1.0: tabulation "\t" for column delimiter, carriage return "\r"  for element, tag and file delimiters, with the Unix end of line "\n" (line feed).
+If fields contain paragraphs, another element delimiter should be used, preferably another Ascii character, like pipe "|".

 Warning